-Providers exceeding pre-pandemic service capacity are eligible for payments of \$2,000 per individual receiving supported employment, benefits counseling, small group employment services.
+Employment Services: Providers exceeding pre-pandemic service capacity are eligible for payments of \$2,000 per participant receiving supported employment, benefits counseling, small group employment services.

-ODPs expected maximum amount represents a percentage of the aggregated and is 30% for Employment Services.
-Individual payment amounts were determined by projecting the number of consumers expected to fall in the various incentive categories.
+ODPs expected maximum amount represents a % of the aggregated & is 30% for Employment Services.
+Payment amounts were determined by projecting the # of individuals expected to fall in the various incentive categories.

-Program expansion status is determined by comparing the provider's pre-pandemic discrete number of participants in employment services during FY 2019/2020 with discrete number of participants in employment services during FY 2022/2023.
+Program expansion status is determined by comparing the provider's pre-pandemic discrete # of participants in employment services from 7/1/19 through 12/31/19, with the discrete # of participants in employment services from 1/1/23 through 6/30/23.